Chronic unhappiness is a large, sweeping problem of our generation.

 You have Negative Defaults.
 I have Negative Defaults.
 We all have Negative Defaults.
 They’re all different, and they all make us unhappy.

-To understand your negative defaults, you first have to familiarize yourself with The Unhappiness Cycle™.
+To understand your negative defaults, you first have to familiarize yourself with The Negativity Cycle™.

 Here’s how it works:

 First, you experience a neutral circumstance (or stressor).

 Then, the neutral circumstance produces a thought which is measured by your mind as negative.

 This negative thought then produces a negative emotion which triggers you to want to suppress or escape it.

 You then engage in a pleasure.
 A pleasure is what psychologists call anything that rewards you with a big blast of dopamine and makes temporarily happy.
 Drinking when you feel sad, binging Netflix when you feel bored, or scrolling on social media when you feel angry are all examples of pleasures.